 Supply still fell short of demand.

 The house famine must be relieved, and it can only be relieved by the building in the immediate future of several thousands of dwellings.
 Thus a very serious situation has to be faced, and faced without delay.

 Just pause for a moment and try to think of your own Home and then try and imagine what this shortage of houses means to the thousands of unfortunate people – men and women, youths and young women, and little children herded together, two, three, or even four families in one house, boys and girls occupying the same bedrooms, common decency, to say nothing of privacy, quite impossible.
 Try and imagine the babies born every day under these conditions, and the mothers at childbirth and after.
 Think of sickness and death when the whole family inhabit one or two rooms.
 Think of these and the grave possibilities to all citizens of Bristol inherent in the housing shortage will be clear to you.

-(from Bristol House Famine Campaign, 1923 (Bristol Central Library, B21855).
+(from Bristol House Famine Campaign, 1923 (Bristol Reference Library, B21855).
 It was calculated that there was a shortage of 7,270 dwellings in the city at this time.)

 Between 1919 and 1939 15,000 new council homes were built on estates that now included Bedminster, Horfield, St Anne’s Park, St George and Southmead.
 Over the same period almost 20,000 homes were built privately.
 The estates’ main disadvantages were that they lacked enough shops and services to meet the needs of residents for at least the first few years of occupancy and they were inconvenient for those still employed in the city centre and dependent on public transport.